tleyden/tutt/README.md

 * nodejs version v18.16.0
 * npm version 9.5.1

-## Customize TUTT for your use case (required)
+## Customize TUTT for your use case (or else it won't work)

-The example prompt and categories won't give any meaningful results, so you will need to create a custom prompt and corresponding categories.
+The [example prompt](prompt_example.txt) and [example categories](categories_example.json) won't give any meaningful results, so you will need to create a custom prompt and corresponding categories.
 It should only take a few minutes.

 ### Create a custom prompt

-Copy the example prompt with:
+Copy the example prompt:

 ```
 cp prompt_example.txt prompt.txt